 Many people approach an interview with a “let’s just see how it goes” attitude.
 They think they can get a sense of the person and their fit for the role regardless of which direction the conversation may go.

 Entering an interview unprepared is just as bad for the interviewer as the interviewee.
-You may luck into a deep and diverse discussion that provides a great sense of the candidate, but you may also have a lot of uncomfortable silences when you struggle to come up with the next question.
+You may luck into a deep and diverse discussion that provides a great sense of the candidate, but you may also have many uncomfortable minutes of silence when you struggle to come up with the next question.

 And there’s no assurance the dialogue will cover all the pertinent points unless the interviewer makes a concerted effort to get there.
 That’s why every interview should include the most relevant topics to ensure everything’s covered.